Milanche74/cali-culator/README.md

 - Improve algorithm for static and strength training;
 - Make specific training calculations for form values that are lower then 10 and higher then 50;
-- Find a solution for reload bug (loosing data fetched from server);
 - Make responsive

 ## Further help